 8. Display Books Prominently

-Make books a prominent part of your home's environment.
-Display books in common areas where children can easily see and reach them, encouraging spontaneous reading.
+Make books a visible and inviting part of your home.
+Keep them in common areas where children can easily see and reach them to inspire spontaneous reading.

 9. Celebrate Reading Milestones